Veri-Q/Benchmark/README.md

 ## Variational Quantum Circuits

-The benchmark on variational quantum circuits (VQC) aims to provide VQC templates of variational quantum algorithms [CAB21], including variational quantum eigensolver (VQE) and quantum approximate optimization algorithm (QAOA), for everyone to use.
+The benchmark on variational quantum circuits (VQCs, or parameterized quantum circuits) aims to provide VQC templates of variational quantum algorithms, including variational quantum eigensolver (VQE), for everyone to use.

-[[CAB21](https://doi.org/10.1038/s42254-021-00348-9)] M. Cerezo, Andrew Arrasmith, Ryan Babbush, et al. Variational quantum algorithms. *Nature Reviews Physics*, 2021, 3(9): 625-644.